shalzz/newgaia/docs/vision/3-network-states.md

 >
 > *- The Network State, Balaji Srinivasan*

-### Building a Network State [ℹ️](https://thenetworkstate.com/on-network-states#path-to-the-network-state)
+### Building a Network State

-The sequence of steps involved in the creation of a Network State are as follows:
+The sequence of steps involved in the [creation of a Network State](https://thenetworkstate.com/on-network-states#path-to-the-network-state) are as follows:

 1. **Network Union**